 Classification of industry is in accordance with the revised Norwegian Standard Industrial Classification (SN94), which is based on the EU industrial standard NACE Rev. 1 and the UN industrial standard ISIC Rev. 3.
 As of 2004, the revised standard SN2002 is used.
 This standard is based on the EU industrial standard NACE Rev. 1.1.
 As of 2007, the revised standard SN2007, which is based on the EU industrial standard NACE Rev. 2, is used.
 For companies that engage in several industries, the entire business will be placed under the business that contributes the most to the overall added value.
 Further information can be found on the Statistics Norway web page.

 Institutional sector is a statistical categorizing of the shareholders based mainly on the economic function, but also organization structure and ownership.
 Institutional sector categories are based on United Nations standards "System of National Accounts" (SNA) from 1993.
 As of fiscal year 2012, the statistics use a new institutional sector classification which is based on the UN's "System of National Accounts" (SNA) from 2008 and the EU's "European System of National Accounts' (ESA) from 2010.

-The country and region classification is based in the UNs Standard Country and Area Codes Classifications (M49) .
+The country and region classification is based on ISO standard 3166 and the UNs Standard Country and Area Codes Classifications (M49) .
 The statistics are classified by the country where the shareholder is registered.
 If a company, for instance an American company, owns a holding company in the Netherlands, and this holding company owns shares in a Norwegian limited company, the shareholder in the Norwegian company will be classified as Dutch in the statistisics, eventhough the ultimate owner is American.

 Name: Shares and dividend payments